A scaling and recovering algorithm for the matrix $\varphi$-functions: Introduction

-where $w_j$ are certain vectors related to the approximation of the nonlinear term $f(t,y)$.
+where $w_j$ are certain vectors related to the approximation of the nonlinear term $g(t,y(t))$ and $p$ is related to the order of the exponential integrator.

-A key challenge in the computation of exponential integrator schemes lies in the stable and efficient evaluation of the $\varphi$-functions, as noted by Minchev and Wright \cite{miwr05}.
-For full matrices of small to medium dimension, the direct computation of $\varphi_j(A)$ can be efficient, as these functions need to be computed only once for some integration schemes and can then be reused.
-However, for large-scale problems, evaluating $\varphi_j(A)$ is often computationally infeasible, especially when the matrix $A$ is not explicitly available but is only accessible through matrix-vector products.
-Moreover, $\varphi_j(A)$ can be fully dense even when $A$ is sparse.
-Therefore, Krylov subspace methods are commonly employed for large-scale problems \cite{holu97}, \cite{hoos10}, \cite{saad92} to approximate the action $\varphi_j(A)w_j$ efficiently, avoiding the explicit formation of $\varphi_j(A)$ and subsequent multiplication with $w_j$.
-The action $\varphi_j(A)w_j$ can be projected onto a lower-dimensional Krylov subspace, leading to the approximation
+The evaluation of~\eqref{phi.lin.comb} requires the actions of the $\varphi$-functions on vectors.
+For full matrices of small to medium dimension, the direct computation of $\varphi_j(A)$ can be efficient, as these functions need to be computed only once for some integration schemes and can then be reused~\cite{hoos10}, \cite{hos09}, \cite{niwr12}.
+For large scale problems, however, evaluating $\varphi_j(A)$ is often computationally infeasible, especially when the matrix $A$ is not explicitly available but is only accessible through matrix--vector products.
+Moreover, $\varphi_j(A)$ can be dense even when $A$ is sparse.
+Therefore, much literature has been devoted to approximating the action $\varphi_j(A)w_j$ efficiently for large $A$, avoiding the explicit computation of $\varphi_j(A)$ and its subsequent multiplication with $w_j$.
+When a priori information about the spectrum of $A$ is available, the Leja interpolation method can be efficient~\cite{cali07}, \cite{ckor16}, \cite{cvb04}, \cite{det23}, and as can contour exponential integration techniques~\cite{crmu23}, \cite{sctr07}, \cite{tws06}.
+Truncated Taylor series expansion \cite{alhi11} is also a viable approach.
+Among numerical schemes for evaluating the action, the most widely studied and effective are arguably polynomial-~\cite{holu97}, \cite{saad92} and rational~\cite{best24}, \cite{gogr14}, \cite{ragn14} Krylov subspace methods.
+Owing to their demonstrated superiority in realistic problems \cite{clpu13}, \cite{etl17}, \cite{loto13}, Krylov-based exponential integrators have been implemented in a number of software packages \cite{grt18}, \cite{loto14}, \cite{niwr12}, \cite{sidj98}.